-Heat the milk/egg mixture while continually whisking over medium low heat for 8-10 minutes.
+Heat the cream/egg mixture while continually whisking over medium low heat for 8-10 minutes.
 As soon as the mixture starts to thicken reduce heat and simmer an additional minute while continuing to whisk.
 Constant whisking keeps the eggs from scrambling.

 After a minute remove from heat and whisk in the chocolate, butter and vanilla until smooth.